bit-nap/eStore-Project-Fall-2022/docs/DesignDoc.md

 Upon selecting a screening, the user can select a seat (thereby selecting a ticket) to purchase for a screening.
 In the same page, a user can select the number of sodas and/or popcorn to purchase for the same screening.
 The user can then finalize their purchase and is displayed a page with information about the screening they have purchased tickets for.
+The user, when logged in, can vote or suggest on a new movie.
+If they click on a button for a movie, it will increase the number of votes by one.
+They can click it as many times as they want.
+They can also suggest a new movie to be added that will have 1 vote added automatically.
+The admin, when logged in, can add a new movie or change the movie name of a previous one, but they cannot vote themselves.

 ### View Tier